Building Integrated Learning Systems

 - Capacity for participating in the work ahead

 Ultimately, 7 schools across 6 districts were selected to participate, which represent the range of schools and districts across the state.
-Large comprehensive high schools and charter schools are in the mix, as are schools with low and high concentrations of students of color and poverty.
+Large comprehensive high schools are in the mix, as are schools with low and high concentrations of students of color and poverty.

 These districts and schools each made commitments to the project, identifying teams of teachers and administrators and carving out time for them to participate fully in the design and pilot phases to come.